asangvnit/sysprog-workshop/GitAndGerritUsers.md

 If you are using your own `Gerrit Server`, follow [these instructions](gerrit-setup/gerrit_instructions.md).

 You should connect to Gerrit from inside your `code-server` [container](Setup.md#installing-code-server-docker-container) as all the programming tools are installed there.
 First step is to order to generate a SSH keypair.
-These are required to clone the git repositories hosted by Gerrit Code Review via `ssh` command.
-To generate the keys, run the following command:
+SSH key is required to clone the git repositories hosted by Gerrit Code Review via `ssh` command.
+To enter the code-server container shell, execute following command:

 ```sh
 $ docker exec -it code-server /bin/bash